 This means that he makes available to me that which I desperately lack, wisdom and power, the ability to do.
 There are things I know I want to do, things I would like to do because it is his will, what he wants.
 But I can only do them as I make myself available to him, depending upon him to come through from his side, making himself available to me.
 Then I discover that I can do what I want to do.
 That is what Paul says: "I can do all things, through Christ who strengthens me," Philippians 4:13).

 But it is not only partnership, there is also friendship.
 Friendship and partnership together spell fellowship.
 Have you ever thought of this, that God desires you to be his friend?
 What do you do with a friend?
 You tell him secrets.
 That is what friends are for.
 You tell them intimate things, secrets.
 And God wants to tell us secrets.
 Jesus said to his disciples, "I have not called you servants, but I have called you friends," (John 15:15).
 He said this in a context in which he was attempting to impart to them the secrets of life.
 Now God will do this, he wants to do it.
 This is what that wonderful word, fellowship, means.
 But it will be as you are able to bear these secrets.
 As you grow along with him you will discover that your eyes are continually being opened to things you never saw before.
 God will tell you secrets about yourself, about life, about others around you, about everything, imparting these to you because that is part of fellowship.
 That is what we are called to.
 The fellowship is based upon the relationship.
 You cannot have the fellowship until you first come to Christ and receive him.
-When you have the Son you are related to the Father, and when you are related to him, you can have fellowship with him.
+When you have the Son you are related to the him, and when you are related to him, you can have fellowship with him.

 When we discover that God is actually using us, it is the most exciting and joy-producing experience possible to men.
 I have seen it happen many, many times.
 I have seen young people get so excited over this that they literally jump up and down.
 There is a dear girl in this congregation that cannot relate what the Lord does without literally bouncing as she tells it.
 I have seen men, familiar with the world of high finance who work continually in the great marts of trade, get so excited over the fact that God was using them in some simple way that they literally trembled as they told it.
 I have known women who have discovered how exciting it is to have God at work in their neighborhood, using their kitchen, and their coffee pot, that they have not been able to sleep at night.
 They are overwrought with excitement, with joy.
 That is what John is talking about, life, as life was intended to be lived, filled with joy.